yiisoft/yii-base-web/README.md

 You should recreate configuration files as needed in your root `config/` directory.

-Make sure they are listed in the `extra.config-plugin` entry of your `composer.json` file in order for them to be discovered, and remember to run `composer install` every time you change a configuration value.
+Make sure they are listed in the `extra.config-plugin` entry of your `composer.json` file in order for them to be discovered, and remember to run `composer dump-autoload` (or `composer du`) every time you change a configuration value.

 **NOTES:**